 Resource guarding is probably the most common behavioural issue that we see.
 It is actually fairly common in Spaniels.
 Responding to resource guarding in the wrong way can have dire consequences for the dog and owner.

 It can be extremely difficult to manage in homes with young children as they quite rightly don’t understand the warning signs and can get hurt.

 It is very important to get help if you have a Cavalier that is resource guarding items, food or people and you cannot safely manage the situation.
 Contacting your local dog behaviourist is a really good idea.
 The Association of Pet Dog Trainers lists local, qualified trainers here: https://apdt.co.uk/find-a-trainer/

-Very sadly many Cavaliers that come into rescue have been undiagnosed for many years with painful conditions such as Chiari Malformation, Syringomyelia, spine pain or arthritic conditions.
+Very sadly, many Cavaliers that come into rescue have been undiagnosed for many years with painful conditions such as Chiari Malformation, Syringomyelia, spine pain or arthritic conditions.
 They have learned to cope with the pain by tensing their bodies up and guarding themselves.
-They often have shorter attention spans and can take a long time to make progress even when we have their pain managed well.
+They often have shorter attention spans and can take a long time to make progress, even when they have their pain managed well.

 Always see a vet if your dog suddenly develops behavioural issues- there could be a medical problem.